paolostivanin/PolFTP/README.md

 FTPUtils
 ========
-FTPUtils is an implementation of a FTP client.<br>
+FTPUtils is a simple C implementation of a FTP client.<br>
 It is developed by:

-* Paolo Stivanin a.k.a.
-Polslinux
+* Paolo "Polslinux" Stivanin

 Version
 -------
-The software is in **pre-alpha** stage.
+The software is in **alpha** stage.

 RoadMap
 -------
-See the ChangeLog file
+Read the ChangeLog file

 Requirements